Smoking and Vaping Medical Marijuana: Is it Safe?

 Until these additional methods are widely available, the most common way to use medical marijuana is by smoking or vaping.
 This brings up the frequently asked question – which is safer, smoking or vaping medicinal marijuana?

 The primary difference between smoking and vaping is that vaping creates a cannabinoid-rich vapor by heating the cannabis, which you then inhale.
 Smoking ignites the cannabis by burning the flower, which introduces a greater number of harmful chemicals and irritants into your lungs.

 Vaping medical marijuana overall tends to provide a cleaner, more subtle taste that is sometimes barely noticeable (depending on how it’s prepared).
 It’s also much more discreet than smoking and won’t cause a lingering odor on clothing or furniture.

-Unfortunately, using cannabis in public is still not protected by Missouri or Maryland law, but it does state that landlords cannot restrict marijuana use if a patient is vaporizing on his private property.
+Unfortunately, state law does not protect public cannabis use even if patients have their Missouri marijuana card, but it does state that landlords cannot restrict marijuana use if a patient is vaporizing on his private property.
 It offers no such protection for other methods (such as making edibles or smoking flower) so it is important to be careful if/when ingesting using those methods.